 Easy Homemade Pancakes

-If you are looking for a classic, easy homemade pancake recipe, you are in the right place.
-These homestyle pancakes are super easy to make using ingredients you likely already have on hand.
+If you are looking for a recipe for easy homemade pancakes, you are in the right place.
+These homestyle pancakes are super simple to make using ingredients you likely already have on hand.

 Pouring maple syrup over butter topped homemade pancakes served on plate with strips of bacon.